XxRxmtxX/Canning-Your-Meat/README.md

 ## Localization
 English
 ## Known issues
-1. ~~some items will sink slightly into the surface upon dropping/placing.~~ (fixed)
-2. ~~canned food/minced meat have wrong crafting audio.~~ (fixed)
-3. canned food made by predator meat won't give parasite risk.
+1. canned food made by predator meat won't give parasite risk.
 ## Installation
 1. Install the latest version of ModComponent and its dependencies.
 2. move "CanningYourMeat.modcomponent" to your mods folder located in "C:\Program Files (x86)\Steam\steamapps\common\TheLongDark\Mods" or wherever you have installed 'the long dark".